EpicFreeGames/EpicFreeGames/README.md

 # EpicFreeGames

-Check out the website for more information of the bot:
+Check out the website for more information about the bot:
 https://epicfreegames.net

 ## What is this?